 Earning credit card bonuses and travel rewards points has become quite a hobby for me.
-Just by signing up for a new card each time we earn a sign on bonus, my wife and I have been able to earn 250,000+ points in a years time.
+Just by signing up for a new card each time we earn a sign-on bonus, my wife and I have been able to earn 250,000+ points in a year’s time.
 Each point is worth roughly 1 cent if we were to cash them out.
 So for doing essentially nothing, we’ve been able to earn an extra $2,500 in a year.

 It gets even better though!
 If you don’t cash the points out and use them for travel instead, you can usually get even more cash value for them.
-I’m still a bit of a rookie when it comes to travel hacking, but we were able to pay for 2 roundtrip flights and get over $1,000 off of our all inclusive resort stay in Mexico thanks to credit card points.
+I’m still a bit of a rookie when it comes to travel hacking, but we were able to pay for 2 roundtrip flights and get over $1,000 off of our all-inclusive resort stay in Mexico thanks to credit card points.

 If you aren’t using credit cards, you could be missing out on a lot of free money.
-With that being said, if you don’t have the discipline to pay off your cards in full each month, I can’t in good faith recomend you to sign up for cards.
-There’s no point to earning credit card rewards if you end up running a balance and have to pay hefty interest fees.
+With that being said, if you don’t have the discipline to pay off your cards in full each month, I can’t in good faith recommend you to sign up for cards.
+There’s no point in earning credit card rewards if you end up running a balance and have to pay hefty interest fees.

 Best Credit Cards

 Everyone’s situation is different, so you’ll need to decide which cards are right for you.
 These are the cards my wife and I have used and I think they’re some of the best out there!

 You’ll need to have good credit in order to qualify for these cards.
 If you don’t currently have a way to check your credit report for free, check out Credit Sesame.